 If you’d like to watch live soccer in Peru, there are a few options that stand out from the crowd.
 For club soccer, the big Lima rivalries provide a charged atmosphere and intense competition.
 El Clásico Peruano, featuring Alianza Lima versus Universitario de Deportes, is the main club rivalry in Peru.
 Both teams also have a lesser rivalry with Sporting Cristal, another of the big Lima clubs.

-The Peruvian national team struggles to make an impact on the world soccer scene, but it’s a struggle full of passion and some attractive head-to-head confrontations...
+As exciting as club soccer is, the international matches are the focus of this list.
+The Peruvian national team struggles to make an impact on the world soccer scene, but it’s a struggle full of passion and some attractive head-to-head confrontations.
+Read on to learn all about catching a national team game while you're in Peru.

 Qualifying matches for the 2018 World Cup will provide some of the most important upcoming fixtures.
 There's also the Copa América, a tournament contested every four years between members of the CONMEBOL (South American Football Confederation) group of national teams.